 The use of blockchains can fall into four major categories that are related on one side to keeping records and on the other at facilitating transactions.

 - Smart contracts.
 A distributed database that contains recorded conditions required to trigger when an action is met, such as a payment or the transfer of an asset.
 Transportation operations are prone to smart contracts such as fare collection and insurance.
-For instance, if a container enters a terminal or if a parcel is delivered, then a payment can be automatically made and the transaction considered completed.
+For instance, if a container enters a terminal or if a parcel is delivered, then a payment can be automatically made, and the transaction is considered completed.

 - Dynamic registry.
 Similar to a static registry, but in this case the database can be updated frequently as additional information is added and as assets are exchanged.
 A supply chain is a relevant example of a dynamic registry that is constantly updated because of the intensiveness of related transaction.